-Authorize without analyzing

-Allows letting IPX (Novell network), Netbios (on NETBEUI), AppleTalk (for Macintosh), PPPoE or Ipv6 packets pass between the bridge's interfaces.
+Authorize without Allows letting IPX (Novell network), Netbios (on NETBEUI), AppleTalk (for Macintosh), analyzing PPPoE or lpv6 packets pass between the bridge's interfaces.
 No high-level analysis or filtering will be applied to these protocols (the firewall will block or pass).